Space Planning as Foundation

 Overlay the program on the spaces

-Take your program (aka the bulleted list of activities) and assign each bullet to a space within your home.
-This is your space plan.
+Take your program and assign each bullet to a space within your home.
+This is your space plan, which helps organize all of your functional needs.
+For example, here’s how we thought about a client’s home entryway:

 Public entry - for house visitors to use